TonyMakis/cs-academia/index.md

 >This is a work in progress; I am iterating through my existing schoolwork (collected untidily for `4 years`) in its entirety, and aim to describe/demonstrate these works in a tasteful manner.
 >Note: I directly avoid mentioning my university, save in the image above, to avoid my repo being too readily indexable for the web.
 This way, my code is more difficult to find for anyone trying to plagiarise.

+### A Word on the README Files

+The README markdown files in the child directories of this repository are mainly project/lab/homework writeups from the classes I have taken.
+They are written in the future tense often, however my solution code accompanies the READMEs.

 ## Coursework Directory

 - [cs141](./cs141)